typedb/typedb-docs/_09-query/03-insert-query.md

 [tab:end]
 </div>

-## Inserting Instances of Relationship
+## Insert Instances of a Relationship Type
 Given the dependent nature of relationships, inserting an instance of a relationship is quite different from that of an entity.
 The roles of a relationship to be inserted are expected to be played by instances that already exist in the knowledge graph.
 Therefore inserting a relationship is always preceded by matching the roleplayers - what is commonly called the `match insert`.
-What follows the `insert` keyword looks a lot like what we used for [matching instances of relationships](/docs/query/match-clause#matching-instances-of-an-relationship).
+What follows the `insert` keyword looks a lot like what we used for [matching instances of relationships](/docs/query/match-clause#match-instances-of-a-relationship).

 <div class="gtabs dark" data-parse-to-html="true">